Obama's presidential library estimated to cost nearly $700M

 The Obama Foundation has raised nearly $900 million so far for the project

-The cost of former President Obama's official library in Chicago will be a bit heftier than initially anticipated.
+The cost of former President Obama's library in Chicago will be a bit heftier than initially anticipated.

-Valerie Jarrett, president of The Obama Foundation, said during an interview with The Economic Club of Chicago last week that the presidential library will cost slightly "less than" $700 million – $200 million more than an initial estimate of $500 million.
+Valerie Jarrett, president of The Obama Foundation, said during an interview with The Economic Club of Chicago last week that the informal presidential library will cost slightly "less than" $700 million – $200 million more than an initial estimate of $500 million.

 OBAMA: ‘RIGHT-WING MEDIA’ CAPITALIZES ON ‘FEAR AND RESENTMENT’ OF WHITE POPULATION TOWARD CHANGING AMERICA